tobega/tailspin-v0/Notes.md

 - Use composers as rules in other composers (and INT and WS should be top-level composers)
 - Projection just copying all fields or all fields except some
 - Conditions on array indices.
 Allow start at arbitrary value?
 Only specified units?
+- Allow module modification to be exported from (defined in) a separate file

 #### Confusing
 * items with different field names just compare unequal.
 Perhaps should error?
 You can always type match first.